cruppstahl/minicms/README.md

     [ ] Review everything - is it idiomatic golang code?
     [ ] Check the wordpress interface for plugins - did we miss anything?

+[ ] Revisit the cache invalidation
+    [ ] If a file is modified, also re-read the metadata [ ] If a directory (or its metadata.yaml) is modified, invalidate it completely
+    [ ] If header/footer is modified, invalidate everything
+    [ ] Invalidation means: re-build the new data structures (in the background), then atomically swap it with the existing data [ ] Cover this with tests
+    [ ] if a file or directory was added then add the route [ ] if a file or directory was removed then drop the route

 [ ] Use case: personal blog
     [ ] Default index page shows all posts (configurable!)
         [ ] This is a new plugin type (SnippetPlugin?)